yssl/PACERs/README.md

   --timeout TIMEOUT     Each target program is killed when TIMEOUT(seconds)
                         is reached.
 Useful for infinite loop cases.
+                        Setting zero seconds(--timeout 0) means unlimited execution time for each target program, which can be useful for GUI applications.
                         default: 2.0
   --run-only            When specified, run each target program without build.
                         You may use it when you want change USER_INPUT without